 The Franklin College offers a wealth of opportunities for satisfying the Experiential Learning requirement.
 These include twenty-two study abroad programs, a long list of individual courses in many different disciplines, and a range of other approved experiences.

-For an up-to-date list of approved courses and experiences, please follow this link for COURSES and here for STUDY ABROAD EXPERIENCES.
+For up-to-date lists of approved courses and experiences, please follow these links for COURSES, for FIELD STUDIES PROGRAMS, and for STUDY ABROAD EXPERIENCES.
+Please note: Students may fulfill the requirement through any UGA-approved study abroad or field school program.
+For a list of all UGA-approved study abroad programs, please go to the GoAbroad PORTAL.
 As we are continuing to add courses and other options to those activities that count to satisfy the requirement, please check back here frequently.

 Until such courses are formally approved for EL credit, the Franklin College will also accept requests for the approval of 4000-level research courses not yet found on the current list linked above.
 For this purpose, please complete and submit the following 4000-LEVEL COURSE REQUEST form.